 - Regional update presented by the Regional Councillor

 - OPTN update presented by a UNOS executive or President/VP of OPTN Board of Directors

 - OPTN committee updates presented by Regional Representatives of OPTN committees

 - Policy proposals presented by Regional Representatives from the sponsoring committees followed by discussion and voting (discussion items only)

-Regional meeting votes are advisory and help the Regional Councillor represent the viewpoints of the region to the OPTN Board of Directors on each policy proposal.
+OPTN representatives submit sentiment on public comment items.
+Sentiment is advisory and helps the Regional Councillor represent the viewpoints of the region to the OPTN Board of Directors on each policy proposal.

-- Transplant Community Administrators announce vote tallies and take notes on the feedback voiced by meeting attendees to create written comments that express the sentiments of the region.
+- Transplant Community Administrators announce sentiment and take notes on the feedback voiced by meeting attendees to create written comments that express the viewpoints of the region.

 *Members and general public are encouraged to post individual comments on the OPTN website in the public comment section.